mathuin/pyment/README.md

 There's a `./dev-setup.sh` script which should do the right thing.

+The SSL setup is a little hairy.
+To recreate it:
+* Make a directory, and put this script in it: https://gist.github.com/mrw34/c97bb03ea1054afb551886ffc8b63c3b
+* `./postgres.sh && sudo chown -R 999:130 . && sudo chmod 600 server.key && tar cf ~/git/pyment/devssl.tar .`

 ## Testing the software

 After running the aforementioned script, try this: `docker-compose run --rm web python manage.py test`.